 Configuring Replica Seeding

-If you plan to replicate to a remote DR site over WAN or low-bandwidth network, you can use replica seeding.
+If you plan to replicate to a remote disaster recovery (DR) site over WAN or low-bandwidth network, you can use replica seeding.
 Replica seeding helps reduce the amount of VM data transferred over the network.

 Before you start a replication job that uses replica seeding, you must perform a number of preparatory tasks:

 - Create a backup (seed) of the VM you plan to replicate.
 To do this, configure a backup job that points to an onsite backup repository.
 Run the job to perform a full backup.

 If you have previously created a backup containing all necessary VMs, there is no need to configure and run a new backup job.